Kyriosity/read-write/README+/software/README+/dev-docu.md

-# Development - Documentation
+# Development - Documenting

-## Commenting the code - off
+## Commenting the code - you need NOT

 Comments can be eye-catching and essential but signal design inconsistency and poor naming.
 Whereas [quality code](code-quality.md) is self-descriptive by nature and needs no remarks above<sup>:raising_hand:</sup>.